Mark Crislip

-Mark Alden Crislip (born April 25, 1957) is an infectious disease doctor in Portland, Oregon and chief of infectious diseases at Legacy Health hospital system.
+Mark Alden Crislip (born April 25, 1957) is an infectious disease doctor in Portland, Oregon and former chief of infectious diseases at Legacy Health hospital system.
 Crislip has generated three podcasts, QuackCast, PusCast, and Gobbet o' Pus.
 A writer for medicine-related blogs, he has compiled his blog posts into several books.
 He co-founded the Society for Science-Based Medicine and served as president from 2013 to 2019.

 Biography

 Crislip was born in Cleveland, Ohio.
 He attended the University of Oregon from 1979 to 1983, where he earned a Bachelor of Science degree in physics.
 He then earned a Doctor of Medicine (MD) degree at the Oregon Health & Science University School of Medicine in 1983.
 He completed an internship and residency at Hennepin County Medical Center in Minneapolis in 1986, followed by a fellowship at Harbor–UCLA Medical Center.
 He is currently a board-certified infectious disease specialist at several medical centers in the Portland area.